RTraicevski/Financial-Mathematics-/README.md

 # Theory
-Specific topics such solving certain PDEs or SDEs etc.
+Specific topics such as solving certain PDEs or SDEs etc.